 The tradition of the free jazz of the 1960s was carried on by pianist Cecil Taylor and by groups such as the Art Ensemble of Chicago into the 1980s.
 This techno-based style of jazz is also called fusion; a popular form of music developed in the 1970s.
 Its main characteristics are drumming styles and instrumentation of rock music going with improvisation with a strong emphasis on electronic instruments and dance rhythms.
 Although various jazz musicians began to include at least some jazz-rock in their performances and recordings no matter what their basic style, a few who made significant contributions before the 1970s also created original styles within jazz-rock as well, notably former Miles Davis associates pianist-composers Herbie Hancock, Chick Corea, and Joe Zawinul; saxophonist-composer Wayne Shorter; and guitarist John McLaughlin.

 This style gained one of the largest jazz audiences since the swing era ended in the mid-1940s.
 As with swing-era big bands, those jazz-rock groups presenting the least improvisation tended to enjoy the most acclaim.
 The style was also known as "cross over" because sales of the music crossed over from the jazz market to the popular music market.
 Jazz-rock provided a new musical vocabulary stemming in part from that offered by John Coltrane and sometimes from modern concert music as well as rock.

-To this day jazz remains ever evolving with tradition being firmly established by composers, singers, and players who understand its history while embracing jazz’ base of continuous evolution.
+To this day jazz remains ever-evolving with tradition being firmly established by composers, singers, and players who understand its history while embracing jazz’s base of continuous evolution.
 Some of those carrying the torch are Wynton Marsalis, Roy Hargrove, Marcus Roberts, Bobby McFerrin, and others.

 Jazz (as a cultural expression), has greatly influenced society.
 It remains on the outskirts of the public eye of contemporary American recognition and acceptance.
 This is consistent with its Black origins and mentoring.